At a glance

 Sometimes, it’s hard to know what kids’ days are really like, or how much stress they might be feeling.
 Consider this scenario:

 A sixth grader with wakes at 6:45 and leaves for school at 7:30.
-First period starts at 8:15, but she goes early for help with word problems from the math teacher.
+First period starts at 8:15, but the student goes early for help with word problems from the math teacher.

-After school, she spends two hours at either soccer or band practice.
-She loves both activities and does well at them.
-But when she comes home at 6, she has two or three hours of homework to do.
-It can take her longer than her peers to finish her work.
-Often, her day, which began before 7, doesn’t wind down until 8 or 9.
+After school, the student spends two hours at either soccer or band practice.
+The sixth grader loves both activities and does well at them.
+But when they come home at 6, the child has two or three hours of homework to do.
+It can take them longer than their peers to finish the work.
+Often, the student’s day, which began before 7, doesn’t wind down until 8 or 9.

 “Helping your child build time management skills and take effective work breaks are two key ways to avoid burnout.”

-By the weekend, she’s had it.
-She bursts into tears over little things.
-She complains angrily about going to the tutor.
-She's exhausted.
-And on Monday she starts a new week with the same schedule, stress, and frustration.
+By the weekend, this student has had it.
+The sixth grader bursts into tears over little things and complains angrily about going to the tutor.
+The student is exhausted.
+And on Monday, the child starts a new week with the same schedule, stress, and frustration.

-She may be able to push through it.
+The sixth grader may be able to push through it.
 But eventually, the signs of burnout appear.
-She stalls when it’s time to study.
-She doesn’t feel like going to band practice.
-In the end, she does both—but she has no energy or enthusiasm for either.
+The student stalls when it’s time to study and doesn’t feel like going to band practice.
+In the end, the student does both — but the child has no energy or enthusiasm for either.